Mayalinux/vector/README.md

 1. The system can boot-up, displaying a shell and basic operation can be performed (copy, move, delete, mount, etc...).

-2. The system can edit text files and has connectivity (ethernet, WEP, WPA) via static or dynamic IP (DHCP).
-A text-based browser is also provided along with at least a ping tool and curl.
+2. The system has full local operational capabilities.
+It supports C/C++ compilation, GNU make, autoconf and other basic build tools.
+It also supports text editing and encryption features.

-3. The system has basic compilation support for C/C++ along with some best known build tools.
+3. The system supports ethernet and wireless (WEP/WPA) connectivity, both static and dynamic (DHCP), text-based web browsing and other basic network-related features.

 Each stage implements the previous and the vector system can be generated in whichever stage the user wants.